veenasundara/Lightning-Modal/README.md

-2. add the following code to your lightning javascript:
+2. To open the modal, use this in your lightning javascript:

-* to display the modal, do this:
 ```javascript
 component.find("myModal").openModal();
 ```

-* to close the modal, do this:
+3. To close the modal, use this in your lightning javascript:

 ```javascript
 component.find("myModal").closeModal();